-The Ottonian/early Romanesque cathedral is one of the most outstanding historic buildings on the Romanesque Route.
+The Ottonian/early Romanesque Cathedral of St. John and St. Laurentius is one of the most outstanding historic buildings on the Romanesque Route.
 It houses an exhibition of fascinating cultural relics, such as the royal crypt containing restored decorative sarcophagi dating back to the 17th and 18th centuries, along with the famous Merseburg incantations.

 Only a few minutes’ drive from the Radisson Blu Hotel Halle Merseburg is the town’s Südpark (South Park).
-This is a popular destination for locals and tourists alike.
-It invites you to take long walks through unspoiled countryside and explore the Heimattierpark (indigenous animal park), which is home to over 300 animals.
+It is a popular destination for locals and tourists alike.
+Take long walks through unspoilt nature and explore the Heimattierpark (indigenous animal park), which is home to over 300 animals.

 Merseburg’s museums cover a wide range of topics.
-In the Cultural History Museum at Merseburg Palace, you can learn everything there is to know about the town’s history.
-Other attractions not to be missed are the Aviation and Technology Museum, the German Chemistry Museum and the art gallery Tiefer Keller.
+Learn everything there is to know about the city's history at the Meuseum of Cultural History at Merseburg Palace.
+We definitely recommend the Aviation and Technology Museum, the German Chemistry Museum and Tiefer Keller (deep basement) art gallery.

 The Ständehaus Merseburg is the former seat of the Prussian provincial assembly.
 Today, it is an ideal location for exclusive events.

-The cultural history site Bad Lauchstädt with its revived Neoclassical Goethe Theatre is within easy travelling distance.
+The historic site Bad Lauchstädt with its revived Neoclassical Goethe Theatre is within quick reach from the hotel.

-A picturesque venue for weddings is the Schlossgarten (palace gardens) with its Schlossgartensalon (palace garden salon).
-The historic palace ensemble is a must-see attraction for visitors to Merseburg.
+Merseburg Schlossgarten (palace gardens) and Schlossgartensalon (palace garden salon) are magical wedding venues.
+The historic palace ensemble is a must-see when visiting Merseburg.

-In Halle, you can trace the life of the famous Baroque composer Georg Friedrich Handel at his birthplace, the Händelhaus.
+Trace the footsteps of the famous Baroque composer Georg Friedrich Händel at his birthplace, the Händelhaus in Halle.

-In commemoration of the Merseburg legend of the Raven, the iron raven cage, in which bishop Thilo von Trotha locked away the culprit responsible for stealing his ring, is on display in the palace courtyard.
+Following Merseburg's legend of the raven, the iron raven cage, where bishop Thilo von Trotha locked away the culprit responsible for stealing his ring, is on display at the palace courtyard.

-The works of the painter and graphic artist Willi Sitte are exhibited in the Willi Sitte Galerie.
+The works of the painter and graphic artist Willi Sitte are exhibited at Willi Sitte Galerie.

 Set amid the wine-growing region of Saale-Unstrut in North Germany is the Rotkäppchen Sektkellerei (sparkling wine production facility).
-Wine-tasting tours provide an opportunity for you to immerse yourself in the world of bubbly.
+Take the chance to immerse yourself in the world of bubbly during a tasting tour.

-The Coat of Arms Room at the Merseburger Kapitelhaus (chapter house) is one of Germany’s most impressive late-Gothic halls.
+The Coat-of-Arms Hall at Merseburg Chapter House is one of Germany’s most impressive late-Gothic halls.

-Concerts, events and shows can be experienced at the Gewandhaus in Leipzig.
-The varied programme includes anything from comedy to classic theatre performances.
+Concerts, events and shows take place at Gewandhaus concert hall in Leipzig.
+The varied programme includes everything from comedy to classic theatre performances.

-Take a moment to admire Merseburg’s coat of arms and the countless episcopal shields adorning the façade of the Altes Rathaus (Old Town Hall).
+Take a moment to admire Merseburg’s coat of arms and the countless episcopal shields adorning the façade of the Old Town Hall.

-Enjoy the rippling water of Gotthardteich (Gotthard Lake) and the tranquillity of the well-tended surrounding park.
-Another must-see attraction is the rose garden bordering the rear section of Gotthard Lake.
+Enjoy the rippling waters of Gotthard Lake and the tranquillity of the well-tended surrounding park.
+Another must-see is the rose garden bordering the rear section of Gotthard Lake.

-Take a trip to the Arche Nebra, the multimedia visitor centre close to the site where the unique Nebra sky disc was discovered.
+Take a trip to the Arche Nebra, the multimedia visitor centre close to the site where the unique Nebra sky disk was discovered.